ansys/pyfluent/doc/source/user_guide/tui_commands.rst

 The PyFluent TUI commands allow you to automate workflows.
 Everything that's in the Fluent TUI (which itself is a comprehensive automation interface) is exposed in PyFluent.
-The PyFluent TUI commands are Pythonic versions of the commands that are used in the Fluent console.
+The PyFluent TUI commands are Python versions of the commands that are used in the Fluent console.

+The Python TUI is superseded by purpose-built PyFluent interfaces that are more powerful and user-friendly.
+See :ref:`settings objects <ref_settings>` for solution mode, and :ref:`guided workflows <ref_meshing_workflow>` for meshing mode.

 The PyFluent TUI commands do not support TUI features such as aliases or command abbreviation.
 To make using PyFluent commands in an interactive